isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 In real code, `mutex`es are rarely named to conveniently remind the programmer of an intended relation and intended order of acquisition.
-In real code, `mutex`es are not always conveniently aquired on consequtive lines.
+In real code, `mutex`es are not always conveniently acquired on consecutive lines.

 I'm really looking forward to be able to write plain